 - People who work or are active outdoors.9

-People with lung cancer also appear to be at higher risk from particle pollution, according to the 2016 study of more than 350,000 patients in California.
+People with lung cancer also appear to be at higher risk from particle pollution, according to a 2016 study of more than 350,000 patients in California.
 Researchers looked at the exposure they experienced between 1988 and 2011 and found that where higher concentrations of particle pollution existed, people with lung cancer had poorer survival.11

 Thanks to steps taken to reduce particle pollution, good news is growing from researchers who study the drop in year-round levels of particle pollution.